 Phase 2: Cloud Builder Basics

-- Create a free tier account or sandbox account
+- Open a free-tier or sandbox account

-- Host a static website
+- Launch a static website

-- Deploy a virtual machine
+- Spin up a virtual machine

-- Connect a web tier to a database
+- Connect a web tier to a database tier

-- Enable basic logging
+- Turn on basic audit logging

 Phase 3: Security Fundamentals and IAM

-- Encrypt storage and databases
+- Enable encryption on storage and databases

-- Write a custom IAM policy
+- Write a custom IAM policy for a specific function

 Phase 4: Terraform and Policy as Code

-- Store the code in Git
+- Push the code to Git

-- Run
+- Run linting (

 Phase 5: Detection and Automated Response

-- Enable cloud-native detection
+- Turn on cloud-native threat detection

 Lab 1: Automated Security Group Remediation

-Your architecture:
+Your setup:

-- CloudTrail records the API call
+- CloudTrail captures the change

-- EventBridge matches the risky security group change
+- EventBridge detects the risky rule creation

 - Architecture diagram

-- Terraform structure
+- Terraform code structure

-- Python remediation logic
+- The Python remediation logic

 Lab 2: IAM Credential Auditor

-Minimum version:
+Starter version:

-- List IAM users
+- List all IAM users

-- Detect unused keys
+- Detect keys that haven’t been used

-- Flag users without MFA
+- Flag accounts without MFA enabled

-- Add a dry-run mode
+- Add a dry-run mode so you can preview changes

 Lab 3: Secure Terraform Pipeline

-- Public storage bucket
+- A storage bucket that’s publicly readable

-- Unencrypted database
+- A database without encryption

-- Overly permissive security group
+- A security group that’s too open

-- IAM policy with wildcard actions
+- An IAM policy using wildcards

 Certification Strategy Without Wasting Money

-| Stage | Useful Certifications | Best Use |
+| Stage | Smart Certifications | Why |

 |---|---|---|

-| Beginner | CompTIA Network+, CompTIA Security+, AWS Cloud Practitioner, Microsoft SC-900 | Build vocabulary and pass entry-level filters |
+| Beginner | CompTIA Network+, Security+, AWS Cloud Practitioner, Microsoft SC-900 | Build vocabulary, pass early filters |

-| Cloud foundation | AWS Solutions Architect Associate, Azure Administrator Associate, Google Associate Cloud Engineer | Prove you can build cloud systems |
+| Cloud foundation | AWS Solutions Architect Associate, Azure Administrator Associate, Google Associate Cloud Engineer | Prove you can actually build in the cloud |

-| Cloud security | AWS Certified Security - Specialty, Azure Security Engineer Associate, Google Professional Cloud Security Engineer | Prove provider-specific security skill |
+| Cloud security | AWS Certified Security - Specialty, Azure Security Engineer Associate, Google Professional Cloud Security Engineer | Show hands-on security skill on a specific platform |

-| Vendor-neutral cloud security | CSA CCSK, ISC2 CCSP | Show broader governance, architecture, and cloud security knowledge |
+| Vendor-neutral security | CSA CCSK, ISC2 CCSP | Demonstrate broader cloud security knowledge beyond one provider |

-| Senior architecture | Microsoft SC-100, CISSP, SABSA, security architecture training | Support architecture, leadership, and governance roles |
+| Senior roles | Microsoft SC-100, CISSP, SABSA | Support architecture and leadership positions |

-The smartest path for most beginners is:
+The practical path for most people:

-- Build two portfolio labs.
+- Create two portfolio labs.

 Where the Jobs Are